BrianPugh/cyclopts/docs/source/getting_started.rst

    app = cyclopts.App()

-While the ``App`` class offers various configuration options, we'll delve into those in the advanced guides.
+The ``App`` class offers various configuration options that we'll investigate in future guides.
-The key method here is ``default``, which registers a function as the default action.
+The ``app`` object has a decorator method, ``default``, which registers a function as the default action.
 In this example, the ``main`` function is our default, and is executed when no command is provided.

 ------------------